Vincent-Muchiri/transformer-reliability-KE/README.md

 # electricity-connectivity-issues-KE
-Try to investigate electrical connection reliability issues by mapping out transformer location and utilization
+Objective - Conclude transformer utilization in Kenya by mapping out existing transformer location and cross referencing it with population distribution.
+Map out optimal locations for future transformers and relocation of already existing transformers.

+- Existing transformer locations
+- Population distribution
+- Transmission lines
+- Pathways and roads